 Public urged to think before they dial 999 over Christmas and New Year

-Ambulance bosses are again appealing for people in the North East to use their emergency service wisely in the run up to one of the busiest weeks of the year.
+Ambulance bosses are again appealing for people in the North East to use precious ambulance resources wisely in the run up to one of the busiest weeks of the year.

-The service is now preparing for a busy weekend, followed by additional pressure over next week, particularly the last Friday before Christmas, Boxing Day, December 27 and New Year’s Eve.
+The service is preparing for a busy weekend, followed by additional pressure over the next week, particularly Christmas Eve, December 27 and New Year’s Eve.

-Jointly funded by NEAS and the Northumbria Police and Crime Commissioner, Dame Vera Baird QC, the service provides a secure environment to pass on safety information, and give medical assistance to anyone might need it.
+The Safe Haven van, which operates in Newcastle city centre on Friday and Saturday evenings throughout the year, will also be in operation throughout the festive period, providing a secure environment to pass on safety information, and give medical assistance to anyone might need it.

 It consists of a reception centre, manned by St John Ambulance staff and volunteers including Newcastle’s Street Pastors, as well as a police car and dedicated ambulance, available to support the transfer of patients from the surrounding area to the treatment centre, and to hospital if required.